tangledhelix/DP_greatlakes/checklist.md

 * [ ] If `A.M.` `P.M.` or similar abbreviations were used and have spaces, insert `&nbsp;` to avoid undesirable mid-abbreviation line wraps.
 * [ ] If superscripts were used, convert to `<sup>`
 * [ ] Semantic fixup for italics
+  * NOTE: Try the Regex Library tool and make a custom italic_semantic.json file
   * (Note: `lang="xx"` can be used on **any** HTML tag including `cite`, `em`, ...)
   * Search `<i>((.|\n)+?)</i>`
   * Replace (emphasis) `<em>\1</em>`